igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 to specific bit ranges and matching based on bit substrings is applicable or appropriate.

-IP addresses can be spoofed or be attacker-controlled.
-This is especially true of IPv6 addresses differing only in less-significant bits and belonging to different administrative domains.
+IP addresses can be spoofed or attacker-controlled.
+This is especially true of IPv6 addresses differing only in less significant bits and belonging to different administrative domains.
 When used in policies applied to incoming traffic, the MASK part of the address/mask notation SHOULD have as many set bits as the semantics of